Back to top

 Refusing a PBT in Michigan

-If the police officer does not have a strong case against you then refusing a preliminary breath test may prevent you from having to fight DUI charges.
+Refusing a preliminary breath test could prevent a DUI conviction if a police officer does not have a strong case against you.
 On the other hand, refusing a preliminary breath test could result in you defending against a DUI as well as a civil infraction for PBT refusal.

 Implied Consent Law in Michigan

-If you have been arrested for drinking and driving the officer will attempt to gain more evidence against you by having you submit to more chemical testing.
-This usually occurs at the police station using an instrument called a DataMaster or a DataMaster DMT.
-The DataMaster is similar to a PBT in that it uses breath to measure alcohol.
+If you have been arrested for drinking and driving, the officer will attempt to gain more evidence against you by having you submit to more chemical testing.
+This usually occurs at the police station using an instrument called a DataMaster or an Intoxilyzer.
+These devices are similar to a PBT in that they use breath to measure alcohol.
 It is also possible for the officer to obtain blood or urine to determine the amount of alcohol in your system.

 Refusing the Implied Consent Law

-Michigan law says that every driver has consented to alcohol chemical testing if that driver is under arrest on suspicion of DUI.
-Failure to submit to chemical testing in this case will result in 6 points being added to your driving record and a loss of driving privileges for a year.
+Michigan law says that every driver has consented to alcohol chemical testing if that driver is arrested for drinking and driving.
+Failure to submit to an Implied Consent chemical test will result in 6 points being added to your driving record your license being suspended for a year.

 Michigan DUI Attorney